ILIAS-eLearning/ILIAS/BACKLOG.md

 # I should...

 * write primitives for all HTML input types
-* clean up mess in lib.php, especially _collect and expose stuff in consumer interface.
+* clean up _collect and expose it in consumer interface.
 * clean up Value-class
 * clean up checking. guards could easily be generalized.